rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 In addition to PEM format, all of the types of key files shown above can also be stored in DER format.
-DER format is a binary format and is not directly human readable&mdash;unlike a PEM file.
+DER format is a binary format and is not directly human-readable&mdash;unlike a PEM file.
 A PEM file is essentially DER data encoded by using base 64 encoding rules, with a header and footer added.
 PEM files are often more convenient to work with for this reason.